 (11) Effective Date.
-This regulation shall be applicable to taxable years beginning on or after January 1, 2025.
+This regulation shall be effective on July 1, 2021 and shall be applicable to taxable years beginning on or after January 1, 20212025.
 Taxable years beginning before January 1, 2025 will be governed by the regulations of Chapter 560-7 as they existed before January 1, 2025 in the same manner as if the amendments thereto set forth in this regulation had not been promulgated.